Directive Principles of State Policy MCQ

 Option b – Scheduled Castes, Scheduled Tribes, and other weaker sections

-In India, the separation of the judiciary from the executive is enjoined by
+The separation of the judiciary from the executive in India is provided under

 Option b – a Directive Principle of State Policy

-Which of the following Directive Principles was/were added to the Constitution at a later date?
+Which of the following Directive Principles was included in the Constitution at a later stage?

-Which Article of the Constitution enjoins the state to provide for a social order in which justice, social, economic, and political freedom is ensured?
+Which Article of the Indian Constitution directs the state to create a social order that ensures justice in social, economic, and political spheres?

 (a) Article 37